tom-f-oconnell/choice/README.md

 ### Installation

-# Hardware requirements (for running experiments)
+#### Hardware requirements (for running experiments)
-- Arduino MEGA
+- An Arduino MEGA
-   - Any Arduino's with less memory will currently *NOT* work, as there is considerable overhead in the generated ROS libraries.
+   - Arduino's with less memory will currently **NOT** work, as there is considerable overhead in the generated ROS libraries.

 1. [Install ROS Kinetic](http://wiki.ros.org/kinetic/Installation) on a supported operating system.
    - Tested on [Ubuntu 16.04](https://www.ubuntu.com/download/desktop).
    - You can install Ubuntu alongside Windows with minimal effort.
    - Other ROS versions may work, but tested with Kinetic.